alexdembele/ExpressionLBPkNN/README.md

 # ExpressionLBPkNN
-KNN for Facial Expression Detection using LBP
+KkNN for Facial Expression Detection using LBP